Lantana is a perennial that is simply beautiful! It will lend a special touch to the garden boxes and flower beds in your garden.

 Lantana flowers change colors

-Lantana flower clusters are comprised of smaller flowers, each of which starts out in one color and gradually switches to another.
+Flower clusters on lantana are comprised of smaller flowers.
+Each one starts out in one color and gradually switches to another.
 For example, on many lantana shrubs, they start out yellow and then turn orange or pink.

 The trigger for this is fertilization.
 Instead of wilting away like most flowers, on lantana they stay put and change hue.